rurban/libbf/readme.txt

 asymptotically optimal algorithms.
 The basic arithmetic operations have a near linear running time.

+The BFCalc example is a calculator application with a Javascript like syntax.
+It supports arbitrarily large integers, decimal and binary arbitrary precision floating point numbers, multi-dimensional arrays (matrices and tensors), polynomials, series, plot, unit conversion.
+The help is available at http://numcalc.com .

-The TinyPI example computes billions of digits of Pi using the Chudnovsky formula.
+The BFPI example computes billions of digits of Pi using the Chudnovsky formula.

 1) Features